Autism spectrum disorder is the diagnostic label given to a broad category of neurodevelopmental disorders.

 In 2013, the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) revised these classifications.
 All types of autism are now merged into a single diagnosis of autism spectrum disorder (ASD).

 Changes in terminology reflect the newer diagnosis.
 But the previous terminology isn’t completely phased out in conversation.
-Some providers may still speak of a diagnosis based on its previous diagnostic label.
-This overlap can be confusing.

 The most obvious symptoms tend to involve communication and interaction with others.

 Autistic people may have different ways of learning, thinking, and problem-solving.
 Intellectually, autistic people can fall on a range from severely challenged to gifted.